title: Apache Mesos - Multiple Disks layout: documentation

 correctly propagates these errors.
 Due to this expectation, the disk/du

-isolation is disabled for Mount
+isolation is disabled for Mount disks.

-An example resources value for a Mount
+An example resources value for a Mount disk is shown below.
+Note that the

-for the disk, which would result in
+operator could optionally specify a role for the disk, which would result in

 statically reserving the disk for a single role.